Jacob12348771/Jacob12348771/README.md

 - 👋 Hi, I’m @Jacob12348771
 - 👀 I’m interested in front end web development and mobile app development.
 - 🌱 I’m currently learning C#, VB.Net, front-end web development and the SDLC, along with how agile teams work.
 Using Vue.js for responsive web development.
-- 💞️ I’m looking to collaborate on whatever can increase my experience with coding and working with other developers.
+- :technologist: I’m looking to collaborate on whatever can increase my experience with coding and working with other developers.
 - 📫 How to reach me jacob12348771@protonmail.com

 <!---